 Just isolating the process of fixing issues in terms of experience and good looks is great because it gives me room to think more strategically about what we should do.
 After all, there are a lot of problems we fixed on the platform that doesn't look good.

-So transferring all that to her opens up my headspace to focus on other things like strategy, what games or whatever we can build, or just work more with the team or with the students we're serving.
+So transferring all that to a new designer opens up my headspace to focus on other things like strategy, what games or whatever we can build, or just work more with the team or with the students we're serving.
 It's great to have that part of the process isolated.
 I just have to say we have an issue.
-For example, we need a table to handle all the student's progress, and then she takes that and runs with it.
-I need to give her the problem, and she handles the rest.
+For example, we need a table to handle all the student's progress, and then a designer takes that and runs with it.
+I need to give them the problem, and then they handle the rest.

 Was your investment in Uxcel Recruit worthwhile?

 100%, I would do it again and recommend to any company that wants to improve UX hiring process.